AdamAddem/EdenLib/README.md

     type<int>::is_none_of<int, char>; // false
     type<const int&>::no_cvref; //int

--Can be inherited from, allowing for cleaner syntax
+/* Can be inherited from, allowing for cleaner syntax */
     struct Example : type<Example> {};
     using example_array = Example::as_array;